hkhaung/webdev-projects/README.md

 5. Sign-up form (not connected to backend, done for practice)

-6. Dashboard (no backend, done for practice but design used for portfolio website)
+6. Dashboard (no backend, done for practice but design could be used for portfolio website)
 - problem: responsiveness (items in grid go out of the grid when window size becomes smaller)
 - problem: text in flexbox (can't put a lot otherwise will push buttons outside the textbox)
 - basically had to hardcode which is not good and website only looks good at 1980x1080